How Long Does a Yeast Infection Last

 Moderate to severe yeast infection symptoms may include:

-• Severe itching and irritation in the vagina or penis
+• Severe itching and irritation in the vulva or penis

 • Pain or discomfort during sex or urination